Company Logo

 Why the program exists

 Traditional and cultural healing practices are wholistic, treating the spirit, mind, body, and emotions of participants.
-Traditional practices protect communities and families, helping First Nations to flourish and survive colonization.
+In the past, Traditional practices protect communities and families, helping First Nations to flourish and survive colonization.

 First Nations on Turtle Island have practiced traditional healing and wellness since time immemorial.
 Traditional wellness and healing are a very important parts of First Nations health that are often overlooked by the western health care system.
 Traditional Healers, Elders, and Knowledge Keepers are highly skilled care professionals.